-Can I Include a Car Park for Collateral on a Loan if It’s Under a Separate Title?
+Can I Include a Car Parking for Collateral on a Loan from you?

 Mortgage House accepts several types of property titles as collateral to secure a loan.
 It gets tricky when the property is on one title, but its car park is found on another.
 If a loan applicant is interested in securing a loan with either, our loan specialists work with that title.
 We can’t accept the car park for collateral if it can be sold separately from the unit.
 The same goes for the storage areas on separate titles from the unit; there’s the possibility it can be sold separately.